Peru-Riezu/The_Challenges_of_Theseus/README.md

 - **Host Networking**: Since The Challenges of Theseus always launches containers with `--network=host`, the `docker0` interface is not used.
 The script looks for another interface (such as `enp1s0`, `eth0`, etc.) to monitor.
 - **Multiple Interfaces**: If you have more than one interface, make sure the script is monitoring the one that actually handles outbound traffic.
 - **Interface Down**: If the script disables the interface, you will lose the ability to ssh into the instance.
 You must then use the serial console to access the instance.
-- **Tested on Debian**: Debian is the only system where this has been tested, so be sure to verify that it’s working as intended on other distributions.
+- **Tested on Debian**: Debian is the only system where this script has been tested, so be sure to verify that it’s working as intended on other distributions.

 ## Usage